-Lalonde currently serves as Minister of Community Safety and Correctional Services, and as Minister of Francophone Affairs.
+Lalonde served as Minister of Community Safety and Correctional Services, and as Minister of Francophone Affairs.
 She was previously Minister of Government and Consumer Services.
 Prior to that, she was Parliamentary Assistant to the Minister of Economic Development, Employment and Infrastructure, focusing on economic development, and to the Minister Responsible for Francophone Affairs.

 She serves on the Standing Committees on Government Agencies and Social Policy, as well as the Select Committee on Sexual Violence and Harassment.

 With a degree in social work from the University of Quebec in Hull, she put her leadership and skills to work in a career that began at the Children's Aid Society, followed by the Children's Hospital of Eastern Ontario and the Ottawa Hospital.

 Throughout the last decade, Marie-France continued her career in caring for people and became the co-owner and executive director of the Portobello Manor in Orléans.
 Ms Lalonde opened Portobello Manor in 2008 to not only effect change in the community but to address a growing need for long-term and senior care.
 During her career at the Portobello Manor, Lalonde’s work and passion in senior care led to her receiving the 2010 New Business of the Year Award from the Orléans Chamber of Commerce.
 In 2013, Portobello Manor was recognized as the Community Service Business of the Year at the 2013 Orléans Business Excellence Awards.

 Lalonde – who has lived in Ottawa—Orléans for 18 years – was also a Regional Director of Marketing and Sales in Eastern Canada for All Seniors Care Living Centres.